This Is the Remix (Destiny's Child album)

-This Is the Remix is a remix album by American R&B group Destiny's Child.
-Released in the United States on March 12, 2002 by Columbia Records, the album contains a blend of R&B and dance remixes from the band's previously released three albums Destiny's Child (1998), The Writing's on the Wall (1999) and Survivor (2001) as well as solo material.
-The album's name is a self-explanatory message taken from the first track "No, No, No Part 2".
+This Is the Remix is a remix album by American girl group Destiny's Child.
+Released in the United States on March 12, 2002 by Columbia Records, the album compiles previously released R&B and dance remixes of songs originally featured on the band's first three studio albums: Destiny's Child (1998), The Writing's on the Wall (1999) and Survivor (2001).
+The album also includes one new track: "Heard a Word", a solo track performed by member Michelle Williams.
+The album's title is a reference to a lyric in the first track "No, No, No Part 2".

-Upon its release, the album reached number 19 on the US Top R&B/Hip Hop Albums chart and entered the top thirty of the Billboard 200, while reaching the top ten of the New Zealand Albums Chart.
-Critical reception was generally positive with Allmusic remarking that "these versions aren't only different; usually, they're better than the originals."
+Upon release, This Is the Remix received generally mixed critical reception.
+It peaked at number 29 on the Billboard 200 and at number 8 on the New Zealand Albums Chart.
+In the United Kingdom, the album peaked at number 25 and was certified gold.

 Background

-The album is a collection of remixes of Destiny's Child and some bonus tracks.
-It is notable for containing several resung remixes.
-The first of these resung remixes "No, No, No (Part II)" is present on this collection.
-Other major urban remixes that have been resung include "Bootylicious (Rockwilder Remix), "Bug A Boo" (Refugee Camp Remix), "Emotion (Neptunes Remix)", and "Say My Name (Timbaland Remix)", which is even an entirely different composition.
-The album also collects the "Survivor (Remix)" which features Da Brat.
+This Is the Remix is a compilation of previously released remixes by Destiny's Child.
+Several songs on the album differ from traditional remixes in that they use alternate, re-recorded vocals.
+These include: "No, No, No (Part II)", "Bootylicious (Rockwilder Remix), "Bug A Boo" (Refugee Camp Remix), "Emotion (Neptunes Remix)", and "Say My Name (Timbaland Remix)".

-The album features dance remixes mainly remixed by Maurice Joshua.
-His remixes on this album include "Bills, Bills, Bills" (Maurice's Xclusive Livegig Mix)", "Nasty Girl (Azza's Nu Soul Mix)", and "So Good (Maurice's Soul Remix)", with the latter having re-recorded vocals.
-The album also contains a dance/rhythmic remix of "Dot (E-Poppi Mix)" (the original was featured on the "Charlie's Angels Soundtrack").
-There is also a remix medley of "Jumpin' Jumpin'" that blends the "So So Def Remix" of the song featuring original members LeToya Luckett and LaTavia Roberson with the "Maurice's Jumpin Retro Mix", which contains vocals by Michelle Williams and Farrah Franklin.
-The “Refugee Camp Remix” of “Bug a Boo” is an edited version of the remix originally included on its single release, removing all references to former members Luckett and Roberson.
+The album features three dance remixes by Maurice Joshua: "Bills, Bills, Bills" (Maurice's Xclusive Livegig Mix)", "Nasty Girl (Azza's Nu Soul Mix)", and "So Good (Maurice's Soul Remix)", with the latter having re-recorded vocals.
+"Bug a Boo (Refugee Camp Remix)" is an edited version of the remix originally included on its single release, removing all references to former members Luckett and Roberson.
+The remix of "Jumpin' Jumpin'" blends the "So So Def Remix" of the song, featuring original members LeToya Luckett and LaTavia Roberson, with "Maurice's Jumpin Retro Mix", which contains vocals by Michelle Williams and Farrah Franklin.